Outbreak starts to look more like worldwide economic crisis

 Europe’s economy is already teetering on the edge of recession.
 A measure of business sentiment in Germany fell sharply last week, suggesting that some companies could postpone investment and expansion plans.
 China is a huge export market for German manufacturers.

-The chairman of the Federal Reserve, Jerome Powell, said that the U.S. economy remains strong, but that policymakers would “use our tools” to support it if necessary.
+The chairman of the Federal Reserve, Jerome Powell, said that the U.S. economy remains strong and that policymakers would “use our tools” to support it if necessary.

 Larry Kudlow, the top economic advisor to President Donald Trump, told reporters that the selloff in financial markets may be an overreaction to an epidemic with uncertain long-term effects.